rolandobrown/grow.github.io/source/_posts/2015-08-24-taking-care-of-business-with-a-little-rspec.markdown

 #tldr

 > "Show some R-E-S-P-E-C-T for your code and your collaborators by using RSpec.
-For in launching RSpec, Steven Baker, Dave Astels and Aslak Hellesøy made a contribution potentially just as relevant to respectful expectations as Aretha Franklin's re-authoring techniques and Seymour Papert's vision of pioneering of creative exploration as optimal learning."
+Learn about Steven Baker, Aretha Franklin & Seymour Papert!"

 ![respect_RSpec](https://raw.githubusercontent.com/rolandobrown/rolandobrown.github.io/source/source/images/RSpec_Web.png "Aretha Franklin & Seymour Papert")

 #random made beautiful

+In launching RSpec, Steven Baker, Dave Astels and Aslak Hellesøy made a contribution potentially just as relevant to respectful expectations as Aretha Franklin's re-authoring techniques and Seymour Papert's vision of pioneering of creative exploration as optimal learning.

 This post is a creative exploration.